Rayleigh-Plateau instability of an elasto-viscoplastic filament: Slender-thread model

-(which satisfies $\kappa_z = -h^{-2} (h^2\mF\{h\})_z$), and we have used subscripts of $z$ and $t$ as a shorthand notation for partial derivatives, except where they identify a stress component.
+and we have used subscripts of $z$ and $t$ as a shorthand notation for partial derivatives, except where they identify a stress component.
 The dimensionless groups that appear in \eqref{modeqs}-\eqref{Kdefn} are defined by

-and are equivalent to the Weissenberg number, plastocapillarity number, viscosity ratio and inverse square of the Ohnesorge number, respectively.
+and are equivalent to the Deborah number, plastocapillarity number, viscosity ratio and inverse square of the Ohnesorge number, respectively.
 We denote the dimensionless length of the thread by $\mL=\LL/\R0$.
 Up to some differences in notation, the slender-thread model in \eqref{modeqs}-\eqref{Kdefn} was stated previously by \cite{zakeri25}.

 In practice, we solve the model equations numerically, using centred differences on a uniform spatial grid to replace axial derivatives.
 The resulting system of ordinary differential equations is then advanced in time using a standard stiff integrator (Matlab's ODE15s).
 To ease the integration over longer times, we add diffusion terms to the stress equations.
 However, we further verified that this addition did not significantly affect the solutions; see \ref{app:numerics}.
 By way of initial condition, we set \be